 The city’s narrow streets of historic buildings boast the finest artwork in Europe, making it one of the most beautiful places to visit in the Mediterranean region.
 Valletta is also abundantly rich in sites to explore, such as Valletta’s gardens like Hasting Gardens, Lower Barrakka Gardens, St John’s Co-Cathedral.

 Valletta has successfully managed to retain the old charm of its 16th-century elegance.
-With many sights to see, UNESCO has named it a World Heritage site, and also the most intensive historic areas in the entire world.
+With many sights to see, UNESCO has named it a World Heritage site, and also the most intensive historic area in the entire world.

 Where to stay: Best hotels in Valletta, Malta

 Dubrovnik is an ancient city located in southern Croatia, fronting the Adriatic Sea.
-Dubrovnik is famous for its magnificent old walls filled with narrow cobblestone lanes, and classy high-end restaurant.
+Dubrovnik is famous for its magnificent old walls filled with narrow cobblestone lanes, and classy high-end restaurants.
 A day trip is enough to explore the best of this Croatian city.

 Among some of the star attraction sites of Dubrovnik, St. Dominika Street, Minceta Tower Fort Lovrijenac are among the best places to see in the Mediterranean.
 There are two reasons for that: one for its stunning view, and second, it is also a filming site for Game of Thrones.